Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Introduction

 We then prove that the $226$ \good{} automorphisms are already characterised by these four properties: \begin{thn*}[\autoref{thm:class}] The \good{} automorphisms of the Niemeier lattice \voa{}s $V_N$ are exactly the automorphisms of $V_N$ satisfying \eqref{item:prop1} to \eqref{item:prop4} (and with $\rk((V_\Lambda^g)_1)>0$ in the case of the Leech lattice $\Lambda$). \end{thn*}

 Finally, we give the first uniform proof of the uniqueness statement in the classification theorem at the beginning of the introduction: \begin{thn*}[\autoref{thm:unique}] Let $\g$ be a non-zero Lie algebra on Schellekens' list.
-Then there is a \good{} automorphism $g\in\Aut(V_N)$ such that any \strathol{} \voa{} $V$ of central charge $24$ with $V_1\cong\g$ satisfies $V\cong V_N^{\orb(g)}$.
+Then there is a Niemeier lattice $N$ and a \good{} automorphism $g\in\Aut(V_N)$ such that any \strathol{} \voa{} $V$ of central charge $24$ with $V_1\cong\g$ satisfies $V\cong V_N^{\orb(g)}$.
 In particular, the \voa{} structure of $V$ is uniquely determined by the Lie algebra structure of $V_1$. \end{thn*} The proof follows the strategy laid out in \cite{LS19} and uses the inverse orbifold constructions associated with certain $157$ of the $226$ \good{} automorphisms.
+Moreover, the uniqueness of the decomposition of $V$ into $\langle V_1\rangle$-modules proved in \cite{Sch93} is used.